-For genital herpes, Valtrex is popular because it can clear up an outbreak if treated soon enough.
-It’s also marketed for “daily suppressive therapy,” which means taking Valtrex daily to reduce the number of outbreaks as well as the likelihood of transmission to one’s partner by about half.
+Valtrex is popular because it can clear up an outbreak if treated soon enough.
+It’s also marketed for daily suppressive therapy, which means taking Valtrex daily.
+Doing so reduces the number of outbreaks as well as the likelihood of transmission to one’s partner by about half.

 Common Valtrex Side Effects